JamesRobertSutcliffe/fc-game/notes.md

 ## To Do

-- continue development of winning / losing logic - Add delete button / add animation on win (jumbled buttons turn to unjumbled solution and turn green / pulsate?/)
+- continue development of winning / losing logic -
+- Think about colour of heading underline
 - Fix shuffle issue (sometimes displays the solution non shuffled)
 - Add timer?
 - Fix functiosn together for different length words